hyundamje/hyundamje.github.io/_pages/other.md

 </div>

 <p style="font-size: 0.8em; color: #777; text-align: center;">
-A slide presented at EAEBEW, Taipei (2025).
+A slide presented at the workshop in Taipei, Taiwan (2025).
 </p>